isaacfungg/obsidian/Mortgage Broker Course/Lesson 2.md

 #### Mortgage Broker Act
 * Provincial legislation that regulates the conduct of mortgage professionals in BC

 ***
+#### Prescribed Forms - BCFSA
+###### **Form 9 - Disclosure to Lenders
+* Does not need it if the lender is a "sophisticated person"
+	* Government
+	* Savings institution
+	* Insurance
+	* Mortgage broker
+	* Person under securities act
+* Written Disclosure Statement must be given to the lender/investor
+	* Before any advances are made
+	* Before the funds are released from trust
+	* Upon mortgage renewal
+###### **Form 10 - Conflict of Interest (to Borrowers and Lenders)
+* Direct interests:
+	* Commissions, fees, bonuses, rewards points
+	* A mortgage broker or family member is the lender
+	* A family member or business partner of the mortgage broker is the borrowers
+	* The mortgage broker receives a fee from the borrower
+* Indirect Interests:
+	* Expected renewal fees, designation with a lender

+***
 #### Licensing System